 We all know the positive side of kibble, dry pet food: it is amazingly convenient and has a long storage life.
 Many dry foods have a shelf life of years.
 We also know these foods are balanced to meet a certain level of nutrition.
 But there are definitely downsides to dry dog and cat food.

-Which brings up another reason to be suspicious of dry pet food: the only way you can truly know what is really in there as if you put it in the bowl yourself (in other words, did that toxic chemical truly breakdown before entering your pet’s food?)
+This brings up another reason to be suspicious of dry pet food: the only way you can truly know what is really in there is if you put it in the bowl yourself (in other words, did that toxic chemical truly breakdown before entering your pet’s food?)
 As in you went to the store and individually picked out each ingredient.
 Because truthfully, if we go to the store and buy ourselves a box of crackers, do we really know exactly what’s in that cracker?
 No. We trust it to be what it says it is.
-But have you ever seen low calorie bread or crackers?
-One of the ingredients used and low calorie bread goods is called powdered cellulose.
+But have you ever seen low-calorie bread or crackers?
+One of the ingredients used and low-calorie bread goods is called powdered cellulose.
 (It’s the same ingredient that’s put in some dry dog and cat food.)
 Unless you did the research, most consumers would not know that is a fancy word for sawdust!

 Let’s look at a few other hazards of kibble that we have encountered in patients over the last couple of years.
 For many dogs and cats, it is highly processed food and is very hard to digest.
 For some pets, it creates stomach ulcers.
 For others, it can lead to intestinal bleeding.
 For many cats, dry food eventually contributes to kidney disease and shortened lives.
 For some, the chemicals that create pretty colors can lead to allergic reactions.
 For others, the ingredients can cause hot spots and ear infections.